Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ❌ Location Reason

-Directly on the desktop Too many existing files; Claude Code might interact with unrelated files
+Directly on the Desktop Has many existing files; Claude Code might access unrelated files

 Directly in the Documents folder Same as above

-Directly in the home directory (without creating a folder) Could access system-related files
+Directly in the home directory (without creating a folder) Can access system-related files

-I initially deployed without explicit specification, which allowed Claude to access more than I intended, creating a situation that wasn't great for security.
-I've fixed it now, but it's much harder to correct after extensive use, so it's better to specify the operating environment from the beginning.
+I initially deployed it without explicit specification, creating a situation where Claude could reference unintended areas, which wasn't good from a security perspective.
+I've fixed it now, but making corrections after extensive use can be difficult, so it's better to specify the operating environment from the start.

 Create subfolders for each project

 As you use Claude Code for multiple tasks, files will accumulate.
-Organizing by project from the start will save you trouble later.
+Dividing them into project-based folders from the beginning will save future headaches.

 ~/claude-work/